top of page

 Click Below to read our recent reports in THE ARREST NEWS.

-“Third Circuit Upholds Contractual Extension of Maritime Lien Clauses” By Gary Seitz, Gellert Scali Busenkell & Brown, LLC
+“Third Circuit Upholds Contractual Extension of Maritime Lien Clauses” By Gary Seitz, Gellert Seitz Busenkell & Brown, LLC

 bottom of page